henry-minh/COMP4905-Honours-Henry/README.md

 E-Commerce ecosystem.
 During project develpment, I will be showcasing the importance of balancing web traffic protection and how bots depleting limited product negatively impact real customers and could negatively effect web server performance.</p>

 ### Video Demo 📺
+- Please use full screen and choose the highest picture quality in the video player!
 - https://youtu.be/SrWzTO-cDCE

 ### Features ✨